r0nharley/TestAutomationExample/README.md

 ```
 ### Viewing Test Report and Log

-The Robot Framework test results can be found in the results directory
+The Robot Framework test results can be found in the results directory.
+Results are displayed as a log, report, or as xml.
+The logs and reports provide a detailed view of the test suite.
+They also allow you to drill into the each test step which is helpful for test debugging.
+If there is a failed test Robot Framework includes a screen shot of the point of failure.

 ```
 results/log.html